alvercau/Project_McNulty/Process_and_results.md

 * Focus on [comuters](https://github.com/alvercau/Project_McNulty/blob/master/notebooks/End_station_dow.ipynb): select only registered users and exclude weekends.
 Only data from June 2016 (random choice of month, necessary because of aforementioned techincal limitations), and using data from frequently visited stations only (at least 100 visits in the month of June).
 Total of about 900 000 datapoints, 350 target variables.
 Technical problems remained: python kernel died (causing all veriables to be lost) when trying to do Grid Searches or making predictions for more complex models (Voting Classifiers).
 * Select only the [female](https://github.com/alvercau/Project_McNulty/blob/master/notebooks/End_station_dow_fem.ipynb) users from the subset above.
 Total of 58 000 datapoints, 92 target variables.

-The target variable was unbalanced, so I always did stratified resampling for training.
+The target variable was unbalanced, so I did stratified resampling for training.

 ## 5. Results

-For all comuters, the best model is Decision Tree, with about 8% accuracy.
-When trying to do predictions on a voting Classifier, the kernel consistently dies.
+For all comuters, the best model is Decision Tree, with about 7% accuracy.
+When trying to run Random Forests with more estimators, do a gridsearch on Random Forests or make predictions on a voting Classifier, the kernel consistently dies.

 For females comuters, the best model is a combination of Decision Tree and Random forests (soft vote, weights 1 and 5 respectively, parameters of each model tuned with GridSearch), which has an accuracy of about 13%.
 The subset of the data for which relatively good predictions were made was selected for visualisation purposes, with the probabilities of a bike ending up in a given end station from a given start station.

 ## 6. Visualisation